tytydraco/yessleep/out/The_thing_that_watches.md

 ⸻

-Tonight, Jonathan places his phone on the nightstand and sets it to record.
+Tonight, I set my phone on the nightstand and press record.

-When he wakes up, there is six hours of silence.
+When I wake up, there are six hours of silence.

 Then, at exactly 3:33 AM, the audio crackles.